shariq1989/cookbook/content/recipe/french_onion_soup.md

 #### Can I freeze French onion soup?

-You sure can.
-First, allow the dish to cool completely and then add it to a freezer-safe container.
-It is as easy as that and can freeze for up to 3 months.
+Yes, first allow the dish to cool completely and then add it to a freezer-safe container.
+French onion soup can freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
-To serve, warm the soup on a stovetop and skip to the, to serve, part of our instructions.
+To serve, warm the soup on a stovetop and then skip to the "to serve" instructions in this recipe.
+Enjoy.